JoseBorbon/Yu-Gi-Oh-Card-Game/readme.md

 - Unless player chooses to concede (surrender).
 ​
 ## Yu-Gi-Oh
+* Create a user object starting off which holds several values
 * Starter Decks - How many cards?
 30, 40?
     - Balance out the decks (either actual, or create decks of side characters in Yu-Gi-Oh)
     - Pick between 1 of 3 decks: